 Expense recovery fee

-The calculation of this fee is based on the estimated costs incurred for the financial year ended 30 June 2018.
+The calculation of this fee is based on the estimated costs incurred for the financial year ended 30 June 2019.
 If it becomes apparent that actual costs will vary in a way that is materially adverse, the estimated costs will be updated.

 Transactional and operational costs

 Transactional and operational costs (T&O Costs) include costs such as brokerage, clearing costs and stamp duty associated with trading to implement the relevant investment option strategies.
 Some of these costs are additional costs to the investor, as shown in the table below, but most of them have already been included in either the investment fee or indirect cost ratio for the option.
-T&O Costs are paid out of the assets of the Fund or deducted from the underlying vehicles before the crediting rates of our investment options are determined.
+T&O Costs are paid out of the assets of the Fund or deducted from the underlying vehicles before the unit prices of our investment options are determined.

-T&O Costs for the financial year to 30 June 2017 are estimated as follows:
+T&O Costs for the financial year to 30 June 2018 are estimated as follows: